arush-sal/gobook/README.md

 **DISCLAIMER:**
 > I have no intent to actually make this an official book or any sort of publication.

 > These are simply my personal notes that I made while learning Golang through **OReilly - Introduction to Go Programming**.
-That is an awesome course by the amazing @jgrahamc and I definitely suggest you to check the video tutorials by him at http://shop.oreilly.com/product/0636920035305.do.
+That is an awesome course by the amazing @jgrahamc and I definitely suggest you to check the video tutorial by him at http://shop.oreilly.com/product/0636920035305.do.
 My course review : :star2: :star2: :star2: :star2: :star2:

 **The repo is organized in different chapters in the following structre:**